November 16, 2020

 Ushering in a new year means reassessing strategic priorities and refining or setting new goals.
-This exercise is crucial to employee relief fund performance as it can alter whether program management and execution are deemed successful at year-end.
-To properly position a fund to meet your relief fund’s and employees’ needs, consider incorporating the following three steps into your annual goal-setting process.
+This exercise is crucial to relief fund performance as it can alter whether program management and execution are deemed successful at year-end.
+To properly position a fund to meet the fund’s and team members needs, consider incorporating the following three steps into your annual goal-setting process.

-After obtaining a holistic understanding of strengths, weaknesses, and opportunities, consider establishing a reward and incentive scheme to drive employees to take the desired actions needed to reach new targets.
-Including this consideration in the goal-setting process is crucial because launching a new reward scheme or even refining an existing one may require increased resources, whether labor or finances.
+After obtaining a holistic understanding of strengths, weaknesses, and opportunities, consider establishing a reward and incentive program to drive team members to take the desired actions needed to reach new targets.
+Including this consideration in the goal-setting process is crucial because launching a new reward program or even refining an existing one may require increased resources, whether labor or finances.
 The ability to secure the needed resources will impact the ability to successfully achieve new goals.

-Beginning the year with clear goals and objectives is imperative for continuous improvement of employee relief fund administration and donor participation.
+Beginning the year with clear goals and objectives is imperative for continuous improvement of fund administration and donor participation.
 Use the new year as a prime time to celebrate the fund’s wins and create buy-in with stakeholders by allowing them to provide feedback on how to improve the program.
 Also, find ways to drive measurable action to reach new targets, but ensure there are appropriate resources to do so.
-Make sure you are measuring against employee relief fund industry benchmarks.
-Incorporating these steps into the goal-setting process will aid in establishing measurable and strategic annual goals that result in overall enhanced employee relief fund performance.
+Make sure you are measuring against disaster and hardship relief fund industry benchmarks.
+Incorporating these steps into the goal-setting process will aid in establishing measurable and strategic annual goals that result in overall enhanced relief fund performance.